openstack/glance/doc/source/configuration/configuring.rst

   be :ref:`migrated <sqlite-to-centralized_db-migration>` to
   central database on service restart during upgrade process.

-  The ``sqlite`` cache driver has no special dependencies, other than the ``python-sqlite3`` library, which is installed on virtually all operating systems with modern versions of Python.
+  The ``sqlite`` cache driver has no special dependencies, and uses the built-in ``sqlite3`` module.
 It stores information about the cached files in a SQLite database.

   **NOTE**
   In Caracal release ``sqlite`` cache driver has been deprecated and will